 Pine Bay Nature Reserve - Part 1

 The Pine Bay Wetland provides breeding grounds for a wide variety of waterfowl, and includes a spruce and cedar swamp with many rare plants and orchids.
 The river mouth is a nursery area for spawning and migrating fish such as rock bass and brook and rainbow trout.
 Otters, beaver and deer are commonly seen along the estuary.
-Inland the property features a large and dramatic mesa which is used for hunting by four pairs of Peregrine Falcons who nest nearby.
+Inland, the property features a large and dramatic mesa which is used for hunting by four pairs of Peregrine Falcons that nest nearby.

 The Natural Areas Conservation Program, a Nature Conservancy of Canada - Government of Canada partnership, provided half the funding for the protection of these ecologically sensitive lands.
 Many individuals met the challenge to contribute the necessary matching funds.